berayboztepe/AVESA/README.md

 </p>

-# Errors you might encounter:
+# Known Issues and Fixing the Possible Errors

 - 1) Make sure that your code runs in the same folder where your codes are.
 To ensure it, you can used this code.
 ```python